Riding in North Wales

 The Powys heartland provides trekking escapism in Mid Wales.
 Quieter than the Brecon Beacons, Radnorshire – including the Elan Valley lakes and Radnor Forest either side of Llandrindod Wells – has old drovers’ roads across open farmland that’s empty except for buzzards.
 The Radnor Forest trail takes in 70 gorgeous miles between the Cambrian Mountains and the Brecon Beacons National Park.

 The Brecon Beacons is a national park where Welsh cobs run wild.
 It offers sensational trail riding: along ridges of the Black Mountains, into lush valleys and across the River Wye for a pub lunch.
 The real surprise is a world so far from urban hustle is actually so close.
+Cantref Adventure Farm offer pony rides for children must be 93cm and over and and a variety of pony trekking sessions, with rides ranging from 20 minutes to full day rides.
 Use our search to find a riding centre in the Brecon Beacons.

 Riding in West Wales